 By Martin Pratt

-Revamped smart-TV services, 4K picture quality, HDR and stunning OLED screens: it's all here this year.
-Find the best TVs of 2019.
+Revamped smart-TV services, 4K and 8K picture quality, HDR, and stunning OLED screens: it's all here this year.
+Find the best TVs of 2020.

-The latest TVs feature more powerful picture technology and slicker smart-TV platforms than ever before.
-A high-calibre TV, such as those with 4K HDR and Freeview Play, no longer has to break the bank as these features can be found on sets for less than £500.
+The latest TVs feature more powerful picture technology and slicker smart-TV platforms than ever.
+A high-calibre TV, such as those with 4K HDR and Freeview Play, no longer needs to break the bank as these features can be found on sets for less than £500.

 Only logged-in Which? members can view our recommendations - if you’re not yet a member, join Which? to get instant access.

 Top five best TVs

 And here are three TVs to avoid

 Not all TVs are created equal.
 With big differences in the technology on board, quality varies wildly between brands and prices.
 And you can't judge a TV by specs alone.
 We've seen premium TVs come up short in our testing.
 A Don't Buy TV will leave you with poor picture, shoddy sound and a hole of a few hundred pounds in your bank account.